dev-ben-nisien/lazyactions/README.md

   -V, --version  Print version
 ```

+You can view console logs by navigating the columns using arrow keys and toggle the details panel by pressing enter.

 ## How It Works

 `lazyactions` leverages the [Ratatui](https://ratatui.rs) library to build its interactive terminal interface.
 The application's structure follows an [event-driven template](https://github.com/ratatui/templates/tree/main/event-driven), a common and robust pattern for TUI applications, ensuring responsiveness and maintainability.